Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/welding_defect/_index.md

 The features is a blob with the shape 1, 3 containing probability scores for three output classes (**no weld**, **normal weld** and **porosity**).

+## Next steps

+Now that you have completed the data pipeline scenario, it's time to continue to the next scenario, [Workers safety using AI](../workers_safety/).